About Delegate Marcia "Cia" Price

 In September 2016, as a project of New Virginia Majority, she worked to start the Virginia Black Leadership Organizing Collaborative (VA BLOC), a non-profit focused on "building empowered communities" through integrated voter engagement, civic involvement, and leadership development, where she serves as Director.

 On November 5, 2019, Del.
 Price was reelected for her third term to represent the 95th District in the Virginia House of Delegates.
 She currently serves on the Health, Welfare, and Institutions Committee, the Privileges and Elections Committee, the General Laws Committee, and the Public Safety Committee.
-In 2020, she was appointed the Chair of the Behavioral Health Subcommittee and served in that capacity until November 2020 when she was appointed Vice Chair of the Privileges and Elections committee.
-She also serves as Chair of the Voting Rights Subcommittee, She also is the Vice Chair of the Barrier Crimes Commission and serves on the Deeds Commission (Special Populations workgroup).
+In 2020, she was appointed the Chair of the Behavioral Health Subcommittee and served in that capacity until November 2020 when she was appointed Vice-Chair of the Privileges and Elections committee.
+She also serves as Chair of the Voting Rights Subcommittee and Vice-Chair of the Barrier Crimes Commission and serves on the Deeds Commission (Special Populations workgroup).
 Del.
 Price is a member of the Hampton Roads Caucus and the National Black Caucus of State Legislators.

 Del.
 Price loves interacting with her constituents and is called upon to give speeches to help awaken audiences to the needs of the community and to inspire them toward action.
 As a fourth generation resident of the Peninsula, Del.
 Price embraces her family's legacy of service and strives to make a positive impact in the Peninsula community that has given so much to her.